 Annual CO₂ reduction: 2,015 t CO₂

 Family business Grob Gemüse uses heat from two boreholes to warm its greenhouses.
 The replacement of natural gas heating with geothermal energy helps significantly reduce CO2 emissions generated by energy-intensive vegetable production.
-This technological showcase project can be operated more economically thanks to subsidies from the carbon offset project.
+This technological showcase project can be operated more economically thanks to subsidies from the climate protection project.

 Conversion to renewable energy made possible by funding contribution

-Thanks to this carbon offset project from Foundation myclimate, both the pilot project and Grob Gemüse Ltd.’s desire for sustainable production could be realised.
+Thanks to this climate protection project from Foundation myclimate, both the pilot project and Grob Gemüse Ltd.’s desire for sustainable production could be realised.
 The subsidy created an incentive for the project’s completion and commissioning and gave it pioneer status as the first geothermal project of this size to be successfully realised in Swiss industry.

 Do you have any questions?
 Please do not hesitate to contact us: